RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-12-14-newsletter.md

 * [Software engineering in High Energy/Particle Physics Seminar, 13th Jan 12:00-13:00](https://rse.shef.ac.uk/events/lunchbytes-2022-03-17.html)  - Epic tales of ways in which improved software has helped progress High Energy/Particle Physics research.

 * [RSE Conference 2022, 5th September](https://twitter.com/ResearchSoftEng/status/1468969952489082892) - The date of the next RSE conference has just been announced!
-The conference will be held in Newcastle and chaired by Mark Turner of the Newcastle University's Digital Institute.
+The conference will be held in Newcastle and chaired by Mark Turner of Newcastle University's Digital Institute.

 ### Web and Blogs